madhusudhankonda/imperial-capstone24/README.md

-# Predicting the Damage from Natural Disasters - a AI/ML Project for Imperial AIML Professional Certificate Capstone 2024 Cohort
+# Predicting the Damage from Natural Disasters
+### An AI/ML Capstone Project for Imperial AIML Professional Certificate (June 2024 Cohort)

 ## Training data